element0/cburnfs_py/README.md

     =) you should see a listing of the filesystems combined.

+## Python Imports Caveat

+Due to the hack-ishly cobbled together `cburnfs` module, if you want to use the subcomponents -- which you will want to do! -- then you have to import them thusly:

+    import cburnfs.Dcel
+    import cburnfs.APath
+    import cburnfs.Fudge
+    from Dcel import Dcel
+    from APath import APath
+    from Fudge import Fudge

+Looks shitty, but turns out smooth.
+There are dependencies between the components, which have knowledge of each other but not of the cburnfs module.
+The above imports will mean that type(Dcel) will evaluate the same inside your code as is does inside the APath and Fudge classes -- critical since each class wraps the other.

+    a = Dcel(service,address)
+    b = APath(a)
+    c = Fudge(b)

+(tested in Python 3.11.3)

 ## About BlackstrapFS

 When developing on iPhone using Jupyter notebooks (Carnets), 'file://' style URL's are relative to the sandboxed instance of the app, and change over repeated app sessions.
 BlackstrapFS maps a file system path to a file:// style URL and proxies the file service.